-This unit examines physiological health and psychosocial management of neurological dysfunction as related to nursing the patient with chronic and acute conditions.
-Students will examine acute and chronic pain and, through contracted learning, explore a self nominated facet of neurological nursing care.
+This unit examines physiological health and psycho-social management of neurological dysfunction as related to nursing the patient with chronic and acute conditions.
+Students will examine acute and chronic pain and through contracted learning, explore a self-nominated facet of neuroscience nursing care.

 |Unit name||Neuroscience Nursing 3|

 |College/School||College of Health and Medicine